AMD Athlon X4 860K Black Edition CPU Quad Core FM2+ 3700Mhz...MSRP $76.29Viewon Amazon

 MAYBE upgrade your CPU

 A pokey PC may be the result of an outdated processor.
 Unfortunately, replacing your CPU often means replacing your motherboard too, making the endeavor pretty pricey.
-But not always—especially if you have an AMD-powered system.
+But not always—especially if you have an older AMD-powered system.

 Intel switches out its motherboards and socket types much more often, and its chips tend to be much more expensive.
 Replacing Intel chips aren’t really an affordable upgrade in most cases.